AgnostiqHQ/covalent-slurm-plugin/tests/docker_tests/README.md

 docker build -t slurm-image .
 ```

 This will build the image and tag it as `slurm-image`.
+This usually takes about a minute or two since it also installs covalent and sets the right permissions for all the files.

 ## Running the container